Frida Kahlo Fans

 and a mother of Spanish and Mexican Indian

 descent.
-She did not originally plan to become an artist.
-A survivor of
+FRIDA did not originally plan to become an artist.
+A survivor

-polio, she entered a pre-med program in Mexico City.
-At the age of 18,
+of polio, she entered a pre-med program in Mexico City.
+At the age of

-she was seriously injured in a bus accident.
-She spent over a year in
+18, she was seriously injured in a bus accident.
+She spent over a year

-bed recovering from fractures to her spine, collarbone and ribs, a shattered
+in bed recovering from fractures to her spine, collarbone and ribs, a

-pelvis, and shoulder and foot injuries.
-She endured more than 30 operations
+shattered pelvis, and shoulder and foot injuries.
+She endured more than

-in her lifetime and during her convalescence she began to paint.
-Her paintings,
+30 operations in her lifetime and during her convalescence she began to

-mostly self-portraits and still life, were deliberately naïve, and
+paint.
+Her paintings, mostly self-portraits and still life, were deliberately

-filled with the colors and forms of Mexican folk art.
-At 22 she married
+naïve, and filled with the colors and forms of Mexican folk art.

-20 years her senior.
-Their stormy, passionate relationship survived infidelities,
+Rivera, 20 years her senior.
+Their stormy, passionate relationship

-the pressures of careers, divorce, remarriage, Frida's bi-sexual affairs,
+survived infidelities, the pressures of careers, divorce, remarriage,

-streetcar accident left her crippled physically and Rivera crippled her
+left her crippled physically and Rivera crippled her emotionally.

 Both Frida and Diego